BIMCO's position on "cyber risk management" has been approved by the BIMCO Board of Directors.

 BIMCO, CLIA, ICS, INTERCARGO, INTERTANKO, IUMI and OCIMF have published version 2.0 of the Guidelines on Cyber Security onboard Ships (commonly referred to as the BIMCO Guidelines), which offer guidance to shipowners and operators on how to assess their operations and develop the necessary procedures and actions to improve resilience and maintain integrity of cyber systems onboard their ships.
 It is a “living” document that will be updated to reflect the development of cyber security threats and new technical and procedural mitigation measures.

-IMO encourages administrations to ensure that cyber risks are appropriately addressed in safety management systems no later than the first annual verification of the company's International Safety Management (ISM) code’s Document of Compliance after 1 January 2021.
+Cyber risks should be appropriately addressed in safety management systems no later than the first annual verification of the company's International Safety Management (ISM) code’s Document of Compliance after 1 January 2021.

-- Continuous development of the BICMO industry guidelines, their implementation on all ships and construction of cyber resilient ships and OT systems are essential to address cyber security risks.
+- Continuous development of the BIMCO industry guidelines, their implementation on all ships are essential to address cyber security risks.

 - Software maintenance has a cyber security aspect.
-Standards for software maintenance onboard to protect shipboard networks and equipment should be implemented.
+The industry Standard on Software Maintenance of Shipboard Equipment should be implemented to protect shipboard networks and equipment.

 - Training and education are essential as mitigating measures.
 Users and external groups pose cyber security risks and awareness needs to be raised in the industry.